gammu/gammu/docs/manual/testing/testsuite.rst

 Testing of Python interface
 ---------------------------

-Python module tests are performed using :doc:`dummy-driver` where required.
+Python module tests are performed using :ref:`dummy-driver` where required.
 It does also cover testing of SMSD interface, which is done using libdbi(sqlite) driver.